en-v/korn/README.md

 # The Korn

-An in-memory reactivity database engine for Go.
+An in-memory reactivity database engine for Go which can store and restore data to JSON files or MongoDB.
 [ K-O-R-N : Keep, Observe, React, eNgine ]

 ## Quick Start